Sam-Dragon/interview/jwt/jwt.md

 # JWT [Json Web Tokens]

-- It is json object which securely transmits information over the web <br>
+- It is json object which securely transmits information over the web
-- It can be used for authentication & information exchange <br>
+- It can be used for authentication & information exchange
 - Meant for stateless sessions
 - It must be sent over the **header**, not recommended to send over url or body